ESAT Chemistry: Revision Notes

 Less commonC13.1

-This topic covers the fundamentals of organic chemistry, focusing on hydrocarbons derived from crude oil.
-It explores their physical properties, key reactions like cracking and combustion, and the systematic rules for representing and naming their structures.
+Hydrocarbons derived from crude oil are the foundation of organic chemistry, covering their physical properties, key reactions such as cracking and combustion, and the systematic rules for representing and naming their structures.

 Revise this topic ›Naming and Formula of Alkanes